Prevent Website Crashes: 12 Tips to Ensure Smooth Online Experience

 Website crashes can occur due to various reasons, and understanding these common causes can help website owners and administrators take preventive measures.
 Here are some of the most common reasons why websites crash:

-1. High Traffic Overload and its Effects
+1. Traffic Overload

 One of the common causes of website crashes is the sudden surge in traffic that overwhelms the server’s capacity to handle incoming requests.
 This can occur during events, promotions, or instances where the website experiences a significant increase in user activity.